robtad/Bank-Management-System/README.md

 # BankMS
 BankManagementSystemProject
-This is a Bank Management System Project.
+This is a Bank Management System Project(App).
-Buit by Robera Tadesse Gobosho(me)(robtad318@gmail.com) and Muhammad Abdan Syakura(prof.syakur@gmail.com).
+Built by Robera Tadesse Gobosho(me)(robtad318@gmail.com) and Muhammad Abdan Syakura(prof.syakur@gmail.com).
-We are a second year Computer Engineerig Students(2022)
+We are a second year Computer Engineerig Students(2022) at KOCAELI UNIVERSITY, TURKEY.

 -The project is a WinForms App:
 - framework: dotnet(.NET) framework.